theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 1.5.2
+- Fix to the new faction styles to make them scale based on font size

 ## Version 1.5.1
 - Mermaid graphs now match your chosen theme
 - Added new @REPUTATION enricher - which is basically a fancy @COUNT enricher